seva32/lime-basket-ds/README.md

 ```

 Tailwind classes are prefixed with 'tw-' (E.g. tw-is-8).
 Keep in mind when
-adding insets or spacing values.
+adding insets or spacing values in your code.

 ## Contributing